cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 THAIS.
 I desire His pardon.
 Surely I may ask for it?

 PAPHNUTIUS.
-Oh, Thais, the more perfecdy you humble yourself, the more swiftly you will win it!
-Let your heart be all prayer, but let your lips say only tliis: “O God Who made me, pity me!”
+Oh, Thais, the more perfectly you humble yourself, the more swiftly you will win it!
+Let your heart be all prayer, but let your lips say only this: “O God Who made me, pity me!”

 THAIS.
 O God, Who made me, pity me!
-He alone can save mc from defeat in this hard struggle!
+He alone can save me from defeat in this hard struggle!

 PAPHNUTIUS.
 Fight manfully, and you will gain a glorious victory.

 THAIS.
 It is your part to pray for me!
 Pray I may earn the victor’s palm.

 PAPHNUTIUS.
-Vou need not remind me.
+You need not remind me.

 THAIS.
 Give me some hope!

 PAPHNUTIUS.
 Courage!
 The palm will soon be in this humble hand.
-It is time for me to return to the desert I owe a duty to my dear disciples.
+It is time for me to return to the desert.
+I owe a duty to my dear disciples.
 I know their hearts are torn by my absence.
 Yes.
 I must go.
 Venerable Abbess, I trust this captive to our charity and tenderness.
 I beg you to take the best care of her.
 Sustain her delicate body with necessaries.
 Refresh her soul with the luxuries of divine knowledge.

 ABBESS.
-Have no anxiety about her, for I will cherish her with a mother’s love and tenderness
+Have no anxiety about her, for I will cherish her with a mother’s love and tenderness.

 PAPHNUTIUS.
 I go then.